Call us: (Australia)+61 7 3031 7777

 Australia

-Curragh mine received a risk ranking of “low” from the Department of Environment and Science for the annual submission of the pre-wet season Regional Operational Water Identification tool.
+Curragh mine received a risk ranking of “moderate” from the Department of Environment and Science for the annual submission of the pre-wet season Regional Operational Water Identification tool.
 This is a favourable outcome and is largely due to the considerable storage capacity of the site.

 United States